dogoncouch/gentoo-laptop/README.md

 :
     eselect profile set default/linux/amd64/13.0/desktop/gnome/systemd

+### Logging
+We use `syslog-ng` for logging, and `cronie` for cron.
+If you use something else, and you plan on using our `world` file, make a note that you will need to change it.

 ## Gnome
 For this phase, do whatever you did to get networking to work on the install medium.